PaulKinlan/paul.kinlan.me/content/2011-01-06-test-post-for-a-buzz-based-blog-commenting-sy.markdown

 ---
+date: 2011-01-06
+published: true
 slug: test-post-for-a-buzz-based-blog-commenting-sy
-date: 2011-01-06
+summary: I'm excited to introduce \"commently,\" a simple Buzz-based commenting system for blogs and websites.
+It synchronizes with your Buzz feed, allowing you to easily embed comments.
+Just replace the placeholders in the provided javascript snippet with your Buzz username and the URL-encoded title of your blog post, and customize the handler function to display the comments on your site.
+Check out this post for a quick \"Getting Started\" guide.
+tags:
+- buzz
+- comments
+- blogging
+- javascript
+- commently
+- social media integration
+- web development
 title: Test post for a Buzz based Blog Commenting system
-published: true

 ---
 <p><span style="font-family: arial, helvetica, sans-serif;">There isn't much to see here just yet, but I am just writing this as a test harness for a simple commenting system that I am developing using Buzz affectionatly named commently.</span></p>
 <p />